thehyve/transmartApp-doc/source/analyze.rst

 To view sample data for the cohort(s) defined in Analysis:

 #.
-Define one or both cohorts as described in *Defining the Cohorts* on page 21.
+Define one or both cohorts as described in `Defining the Cohorts`_.

 #.
 Click the **Sample Details** tab: